-The Expanding Renaissance Initiative (ERI), is a new Andrew W. Mellon-funded project from Smarthistory to expand the boundaries of art history in the classroom—in this case specifically the early modern period.
-Our plan is to work towards art histories that do not present European art as superior and help to weaken the binary western/non-western paradigm.
-The ERI is aligned with recent scholarship on what has been called “the global renaissance,” and while we embrace the term “global,” the ERI aims to do more than simply globalize, but to highlight overlooked subjects, materials, artists, groups, and locales.
+The Expanding Renaissance Initiative (ERI) is a Andrew W. Mellon-funded project from Smarthistory (that began in Spring 2019) to expand the boundaries of art history in the classroom—in this case specifically the early modern period.
+My plan has been to work towards art histories that do not present European art as superior and help to weaken the binary western/non-western paradigm.
+The ERI is aligned with recent scholarship on what has been called “the global renaissance,” and while I embrace the term “global,” the ERI aims to do more than simply globalize, but to highlight overlooked subjects, materials, artists, groups, and locales.

 Disrupting the narrative